-In this bite-sized blackjack strategy guide, you’ll learn all you need to know to get started, in as little as five minutes!
+In this bite-sized blackjack strategy guide, you’ll learn all you need to know to get started on our Canadian online casino, in as little as five minutes!

 Splitting A Pair